-Before you start looking for ways to colonize your microbiome with Bacteroides, you should know that just like so many other bacteria in our gut microbiome, Bacteroides are not all bad or all good.7 It's much more complicated than that because the gut microbiota contain different species and strains that make up complex ecosystems with each microorganism potentially impacting how other microbes functions.
+Before you start looking for ways to colonize your microbiome with Bacteroides, you should know that just like so many other bacteria in our gut microbiome, Bacteroides are not all bad or all good.7 It's even more complicated than that because the gut microbiota contains different species and strains that make up complex ecosystems with each microorganism potentially impacting how other microbes functions.

 This is where Viome comes in.

 When it comes to the health of your gut microbiome, it's all about balance.
-A healthy gut microbiome is able to produce critical short-chain fatty acids needed for important processes like decreasing inflammation and preventing pathogens, such as Salmonella, from blooming.
+A healthy gut microbiome can produce critical short-chain fatty acids needed for important processes like decreasing inflammation and preventing pathogens, such as Salmonella, from blooming (multiplying).

 Viome is a one-of-a-kind gut microbiome test that uses metatranscriptomic technology and artificial intelligence to customize your food recommendations so you can boost microbial diversity and increase overall stability in your gut microbiome.
 Our recommendations are specifically targeted at supporting your gut microbes, so they can produce more beneficial short-chain fatty acids like butyrate, acetate, and propionate.